elunna/hackem/hackem_changelog.md

     - They cannot change form again once this happens.
 - [x] Updated nasties lists with slashem monsters.
   - Added gugs, slaughter wights, devas, revenants
-- [x] Some monsters ride other monsters as steeds.
 - [x] Imps and others cussing the hero wake up nearby monsters
 - [x] Removed "Hits as +x weapon" property from slashem monsters
 - [x] Removed "Requires +x weapon to be hit" property from slashem monsters